marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/blackfin-function-attributes.rst

   :gcc-attr:`exception_handler` or :gcc-attr:`nmi_handler` to indicate that the function entry code should enable nested interrupts or exceptions.

-.. index:: nmi_handler function attribute, Blackfin

-.. index:: NMI handler functions on the Blackfin processor
+.. index:: nmi_handler function attribute, Blackfin, NMI handler functions on the Blackfin processor

 .. gcc-attr:: nmi_handler